jeffersonmwatati/Data-Analysis-Using-Excel-Mini-Projects/1 Project for Electronic Data.md

 ## Task: Compute

-### 1. Total Sales, Average, Highest, and Lowest Sales for Each Product and Sales Representative
+### 1. For the total sales, average, highest and lowest sales for each product and each sales representative.

 #### (a) Total Sales per Sales Representative